yungyuc/ynote/nsd/02numpy/numpy.rst

 is a simple script to do it:

 .. literalinclude:: code/step0.py
+  :name: nsd-numpy-example-step0
   :caption:
-    A simple Python script that counts lines in a file (:download:`step0.py
+    A Python script that counts lines in a file (:download:`step0.py
     <code/step0.py>`)
   :language: python
   :linenos: